How to check if a website is safe: an 11-step guide

 Checking to see if a website has an SSL is simple: look at the address bar when you visit a site.
 You should see:

-If a site doesn’t have an SSL, it doesn’t necessarily mean it is unsafe.
+If a site doesn’t have an SSL, it doesn’t necessarily mean it's unsafe.
 It could mean that it’s OK to browse that site, but it may not be safe to share any personal information.
+Similarly, just because a site has “https” at the beginning of the URL, it doesn’t 100% guarantee that it’s legitimate; scammers can also use SSL certificates and launch scam sites that pass the “vibe test,” which means that a site looks and feels legitimate at a cursory glance.

 3. Use a website checker